 While granite is a highly durable material once installed, it’s actually quite fragile in its raw state.
 This is a real concern for companies that regularly carry granite, as they run the risk of losing massive amounts of money on a damaged stock if the material is handled carelessly.
 That’s where granite slab racks come.
 Roura Material Handling provides smart material handling solutions that safeguard items while also making the storage process much more efficient.
 Their granite storage racks are designed to meet the needs of many diverse clients, from those with minimal storage requirements to those who regularly handle a large volume of granite.
-The following are just a few benefits of these innovative storage racks.
+The following are just a few benefits of this innovative granite slab handling equipment.

 Even a well-designed rack is at risk of tipping over if not properly secured.
 This can be a real catastrophe, as all of the items being stored at the time will likely become quite damaged or even destroyed should the rack fall over while fully stocked.
 Granite slab racks anticipate this unfortunate occurrence by offering floor-mounted cleats.
 Cleats are easily fastened to the floor, which keeps the rack in place when filled to capacity.

 If you store granite outdoors, you want to ensure your rack is well-protected from the elements.
 Over time, moisture will do a real number on your rack, which can leave you in search of a replacement if the equipment is compromised by rust formation.
 Enamel paint is the perfect solution for weather protection thanks to its alkyd resin base.
 This prevents damage caused by precipitation as well as fluctuations in temperature, which can also impact equipment placed outside.